YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Designing YAGO

 \paragraph{Instances vs. Classes.} Wikidata contains several items that are both instances and classes.
 For example, \emph{English} (Q1860) is an instance of \emph{Natural Language} (Q33742), as well as a subclass of \emph{Anglic} (Q1346342).
-That makes sense, because there can be several subclasses of \emph{English}, such as e.g., \emph{American English} (Q7976).
+That makes sense because there can be several subclasses of \emph{English}, such as e.g., \emph{American English} (Q7976).
 As per our discussion in Section~\ref{sec:wikidatatax}, \emph{English} thus becomes a class.
-The trouble is that OWL DL (the reasoning formalism we target) does not allow statements between instances and classes.
-Thus, it would be impossible to say that Eleanor Roosevelt spoke English.
-(That problem did not appear in YAGO~4, where intermediate classes were eliminated aggressively, and survived only as instances.)
-We solve this problem as follows: Whenever we encounter a Wikidata fact that would link an instance to a class, we create a generic instance of the class, and use it as object.
+At the same time, we would also like to say that Eleanor Roosevelt spoke English, i.e., we would like to make a statement about a class.
+The dominant reasoning language, OWL 2, allows such statements by a mechanism called \emph{punning}\footnote{\url{https://www.w3.org/TR/owl2-new-features/\#F12:\_Punning}}.
+However, OWL 2 punning works essentially by allowing the same identifier (\emph{English}) to denote two distinct elements (a class and an instance).
+This means that neither standard description logic reasoners nor the query language SPARQL can deal with expressions where a variable is bound to an identifier that is simultaneously a class and an instance~\cite{LENZERINI2021103432}.
+Thus, it would be impossible to say that Eleanor Roosevelt spoke a subclass of Anglic.
+(This problem did not appear in YAGO~4, where intermediate classes were eliminated aggressively, and survived only as instances.)
+We solve this problem as follows: whenever we encounter a Wikidata fact that would link an instance to a class, we create a generic instance of the class and use it as an object.
 In our example, we create a fact saying that Eleanor Roosevelt spoke \emph{yago:English\_language\_generic\_instance}.
 The intuition is that Roosevelt spoke something that is an instance of English.
 This mechanism is in line with Approach~2 in \cite{prop_values}, and kicks in for awards, belief systems, academic titles, and languages.

 This technique works well for the objects of statements, which generally have an existential interpretation (Eleanor Roosevelt did not speak all dialects of English, but there is one that she spoke).
 It works less well for subjects of statements.
 For example, commercial products are classes in Wikidata (and rightly so, as different people can own different instances of the same product).
 However, if we take commercial products as classes, we cannot attach their manufacturer, date of inception, awards, etc. to them.
 It would be semantically wrong to attach these to a generic instance of the product, as they apply to the line of products itself.
 It would also be semantically wrong to create an axiom that says that all instances of the class have that property (not every single iPhone has won an award).
 Hence, we make every item that is a product (as identified by the \emph{manufacturer} (P176) relation in Wikidata) an instance.